Is this one of Greece’s most Instagrammable beaches? Definitely. Seitan Limani is extraordinary and unique, and well worth seeing out.

 Coming directly from the Chania International Airport, Seitan Limani is incredibly easy to reach.
 In fact, the airport is closer to Seitan Limania Beach than it is to the center of Chania Town.
 However, as soon as you get there, you’ll feel like you are at the very edge of the world.
 It’s a magical place.

-There is a car rental depot directly at the Chania International Airport, so you can be on the road in no time.
+There is a car rental depot at Chania Airport, so you can be on the road in no time.
 The drive to Seitan Limania is less than 15 minutes.
 Alternatively, if you are arriving in Chania by ship, a car can be waiting for you at the port of Souda.
 From there, the drive to Seitan Limani is just over half an hour.

 If you would like to get to Seitan Limania with public transportation, you can take the KTEL to the village of Chordaki – see the link here for more information.
 From here, you should see clear signs to the beach.